structix-cli/structix/docs/cli-commands/ops/destroy/cluster.md

 Documentation for `structix ops destroy cluster` command.

-Destroys a cluster based on the selected provider.
+Destroy a cluster based on the selected provider.

 ## Usage